palahsu/CheckSystem/README.md

 # CheckSystem
 ⚙ Checks and Shows Full System Information Report!
-Get Your Full Computer Information!
+Get Your Full Computer/Hardware Information!
 (No more need commands)

 # Support
 - Windows 7, 8, 10